PriyanshBordia/The-MilkyWay-Airlines/docs/source/index.rst

 Installation
 ************
    First make sure you have Python 3.8 or higher installed.
 You can download Python |download_python|.

 .. |download_python| raw:: html

-   <a href="https://www.python.org/downloads/ target="_blank">here</a>

 To run this project on local machine: